We provide three official Docker images:

 Store the following in the

-postgrescontainer runs PostgreSQL that would store data.
+postgrescontainer runs PostgreSQL that would store data in the

 Start services with

-docker-compose up -d.
+docker compose up -d.

 If you have

 mongoshinstalled, just run it to connect to FerretDB.
-If not, run the following command to run
+It will use credentials passed in

-mongoshinside the temporary MongoDB container, attaching to the same Docker network:
+mongosh, run the following command to run it inside the temporary MongoDB container, attaching to the same Docker network:

 docker run --rm -it --network=ferretdb --entrypoint=mongosh mongo \